Functions

 -

-Compares lhs equal to rhs.
+>=Compares lhs greater than or equal to rhs.

 Examples